@mock Directive Specification

 1.1Arguments

 @mock accepts two mutually exclusive arguments: "variant" and "value".
 Exactly one of these arguments must be provided.
-Providing both "variant" and "value" in the same @mock application is a validation error.
+Providing both "variant" and "value" in the same @mock directive is a validation error.

 1.1.1variant